 SEC.
 4B. (a) (1) The Commission on Judicial Disabilities has the power to:

-(b) (1) Upon any recommendation of the Commission, the Court of Appeals, after a hearing and upon a finding of misconduct while in office, or of persistent failure to perform the duties of the office, or of conduct prejudicial to the proper administration of justice, may remove the judge from office or may censure or otherwise discipline the judge, or the Court of Appeals, after hearing and upon a finding of disability which is or is likely to become permanent and which seriously interferes with the performance of the judge's duties, may retire the judge from office.
+(b) (1) Upon any recommendation of the Commission, the Supreme Court of Maryland, after a hearing and upon a finding of misconduct while in office, or of persistent failure to perform the duties of the office, or of conduct prejudicial to the proper administration of justice, may remove the justice or judge from office or may censure or otherwise discipline the justice or judge, or the Supreme Court of Maryland, after hearing and upon a finding of disability which is or is likely to become permanent and which seriously interferes with the performance of the judge's duties, may retire the judge from office (amended by Chapter 82, Acts of 2021, ratified Nov.
+8, 2022).

 (c) This section is alternative to, and cumulative with, the methods of retirement and removal provided in Sections 3 and 4 of this Article, and in Section 26 of Article III of this Constitution (amended by Chapter 773, Acts of 1965, ratified Nov.
 8, 1966; Chapter 789, Acts of 1969, ratified Nov.
 3, 1970; Chapter 886, Acts of 1974, ratified Nov.
 5, 1974; Chapter 523, Acts of 1980, ratified Nov.
 4, 1980; Chapter 113, Acts of 1995, ratified Nov.
 5, 1996).